synaptics-astra/doc/linux/index.rst

 Before the Linux Kernel begins executing on the Synaptics Astra Processor, low level firmware and software initializes the hardware and prepares the system for boot.
-This chapter provides an overview of the software components prepare the system for booting the Linux Kernel.
+This chapter provides an overview of the software components which prepare the system for booting the Linux Kernel.
 It will also describe how to prepare a boot device from which the software will be loaded.